develephant/corona-html5-fontloader-plugin/README.md

 ### Other Events

-Some other events on teh `name` key you can query are:
+Some other events on the `name` key you can query are:

  - `loading`: Called when the font loading starts.